- 1. What Counts as a Sexual Assault?

 Facing a sexual assault is traumatizing.
 One might feel empty.
 One might hit patches where you seem to forget what’s good in life.
 But on a silver lining, this minor setback can help you find the new You, who is ready to deal with anything that life has in store for you.
 Read on to set your life back in order.

-Chapter 1: What Counts as a Sexual Assault?
+What Counts as a Sexual Assault?

 Sexual assault is a serious, punishable offence that should not be taken lightly.
 Maybe your loving partner did it.
 It is perhaps one of your closest friends or family members who you never thought would intend to do you harm.
 Simply put, If you remember having unwelcome sexual contact of any type, you’ve most likely been subjected to sexual assault.
 However, when it comes to rape and sexual assault, there are a variety of circumstances to consider.

 Shockingly, this now has become a huge issue in our day-to-day lives.
 Therefore, it’s important to know exactly what counts as a sexual assault.
 It’s an umbrella term that refers to a wide range of sexual actions.
-It also covers various forceful contact or behaviour without a person’s consent.
+It also covers various forceful behavior without a person’s consent.
 Here is a list of things that we consider sexual assaults.
 If you or a loved one has had any of the following experiences, chances are they are sexually abused.